Shopify/polaris/polaris.shopify.com/content/foundations/design/typography/index.md

 ![A diagram showing a selection of default iOS, Mac, Windows, Android and Linux fonts](/images/foundations/design/typography/text-bounding-box@2x.png)

-The bounding box which is the same as the line height is defined for each text style and/or UIs.

 ### Using the baseline

 The baseline is the imaginary line that letters rest on.
+Align text horizontally to the baseline for a simple clean look.

 ![A diagram showing a selection of default iOS, Mac, Windows, Android and Linux fonts](/images/foundations/design/typography/text-align-baseline@2x.png)

-Align text horizontally to the baseline for a simple clean look.

 There are situations where it makes sense to have multiple text sizes on a single line to establish hierarchy of elements.
 Aligning to the textâ€™s baseline instead of center gives a more harmonious look.